vparonov/sandbox/Python/SubcircuitMatcher/README.md

 ```
 pip install networkx
 ```
-This code is free for non commercial use.
+This code is free for noncommercial use.